 The package requires numpy, scipy, and matplotlib.
 In addition, some routines use a module called slycot, that is a Python wrapper around some FORTRAN routines.
 Many parts of python-control will work without slycot, but some functionality is limited or absent, and installation of slycot is recommended (see below).
 Note that in order to install slycot, you will need a FORTRAN compiler on your machine.
 The Slycot wrapper can be found at:

-The package may be installed using pip or distutils.
+The package may be installed using pip, conda, or distutils.